-Recently featured in GlamAdelaide – Read More Here
+Featured in GlamAdelaide – Read More Here

-My availability: Immediate – no waiting list.
+My availability: Available with no waiting list.

 Register Now